 Planning permission for windows

 However, for new windows that are in an upper-floor side elevation, they must be obscure-glazed and either non-opening or more than 1.7 metres above the floor level.
 T&K will inform you if your project is affected by this clause.
 We also install obscure glazing so if it is required, we can provide you with it for your new windows.
 This will mean that your replacement windows will abide by any local building regulations.

-New bay windows are a notable exception to the standard planning permission guidance for windows, however.
+New bay windows are a notable exception to the standard planning permission guidance for replacement windows, however.
 These are treated as an extension and as such there is a chance that they may require planning permission.
 This is because a new bay window will require the wall to protrude out of the existing perimeter of the property.
 We can advise on what the best solution is for your home for a bay window installation.

 Planning permission for doors

 Like windows, new doors do not usually need planning permission provided they are similar in appearance to the ones already on the house, regardless if it as the front or back of your home.

 Planning permission when living in a flat or maisonette